capactio/capact/docs/proposal/20211207-delegated-storage.md

 1. Dedicated entity of StorageBackend

     Such resource could reside in Local Hub, but it wouldn't be an OCF manifest.
-Cluster Admin should be able to manage them via GraphQL API, CLI and UI.
+System Administrator should be able to manage them via GraphQL API, CLI and UI.

     **Reasons:**
     - We would still need some kind of StorageBackend templates (with `additionalParametersSchema` JSON schema) in public Hub
     - How we would be able to output such as a result of an Action?
 It could be done in a hacky way to output it as a side effect of running Action (not explicitly), but that would be definitely not elegant
     - We would need to have additional API

-#### Workflow syntax
+### Workflow syntax

 1. Keep the Argo artifact value as it is, and add additional syntax: